codingchili/mutable-bunnies-server/README.md

 ## Background
 This is a 2D MMORPG that is in development, we are currently working on getting the core mechanics in place before we consider any gameplay/story.
+We're also trying to keep the development workflow as fast as possible in order to scale.
+Some examples include map designer, dialog designer, npc designer, reloadable scripts and fast startup times - 5s to start the current prototype with gradle and 2s to start it fully from a distribution on Java 11.

 Overview of mechanics completed and TBD